AvirFrog/Mir-Us/docs/cookbook.md

         ]
         ```
 Then, we can actually access the data from the MiRNA object.
 Let's say we will extract chromosome name and genome coordinates.
-!!! example "Retrieving a single miRNA using get_mirna() function"
+!!! example "Retrieving data from a single MiRNA object"
     === "Code"
         ```python
         print(sample_gallus[0].chromosome_mi)